aspose-cells/Aspose.Cells-Products/cells/en/net/create/ots/_index.md

 ---
 title: Create OTS - Create OTS file in C#
 description: Aspose Excel.
-C# Create OTS File quickly and easily with Aspose.Cells.
-Generate OTS file using C#.
-Create OTS in C#.
-C# OTS Creater.
+Effortlessly generate and manipulate OTS files with the Aspose.Cells for .NET library.
+This powerful API provides a streamlined and efficient solution to create, edit, and manage OTS files directly within your C# applications, fulfilling specific developer needs with high precision.
-keywords: [Aspose Excel., C# Aspose.Cells., C# Create OTS file., Generate OTS file in C#., Create OTS file using C#., Write data to OTS file via C#., Create a OTS file in C#., C# Generate a OTS file., C# OTS Creater]
+keywords: [Aspose Excel., C# Aspose.Cells., C# Create OTS file., Generate OTS file in C#., Write data to OTS file via C#., C# OTS Creater., Aspose.Cells for .NET is a powerful library that enables developers to programmatically create, generate, and manipulate OTS files in C#]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}